xmos/lib_audio_dsp/doc/dsp_components/modules/signal_chain.rst

 Volume Control
 ==============

-Volume control allows save volue adjustments with minimal artifacts.
+Volume control allows save volume adjustments with minimal artefacts.
 It does that by keeping current and target gains.
 When user sets the new gain, the target gain gets updated.
-Every time the new sample is being processed the volume control will run an EMA with the current and the target gain to update teh curretn gain.
+Every time the new sample is being processed the volume control will run an EMA with the current and the target gain to update the current gain.
 This allows smooth gain change and no clicks in the output signal.

-Mute APi allow the user to safely mute the signal by setting the target gain to ``0``.
+Mute API allows the user to safely mute the signal by setting the target gain to ``0``.
 Unmute will restore the pre-mute target gain.
-The new gain can be set while mutted, it will take effect after the unmute is called.
+The new gain can be set while muted, it will take effect after the unmute is called.
 There are separate APIs for process, setting the gain, muting and unmiting so that volume control can easily be implemented into the control system.

-For run-time efficiency, intead of EMA alpha, this implementation uses a ``slew_shift`` paramenter.
+For run-time efficiency, instead of EMA alpha, this implementation uses a ``slew_shift`` parameter.
 The relation between ``slew_shift`` and time is further discussed in the python class documentation.

 .. doxygenstruct:: volume_control_t